UC Transfer Admission Guarantee (TAG) Program

 - Transcripts and exam scores will not be referenced during the review process so the TAG reviewer (at De Anza College) will not be checking on the accuracy of the information you entered into the UC Transfer Admission Planner System or the completeness of your academic report.

-UC Irvine TAG Information Sheet [PDF]
+UC Irvine TAG Info Sheet [PDF]

-UC Merced TAG Information Sheet [PDF]
+UC Merced TAG Info Sheet [PDF] Revised 8/6

-UC Riverside TAG Information Sheet [PDF]
+UC Riverside TAG Info Sheet [PDF]

-UC Santa Barbara TAG Information Sheet [PDF]
+UC Santa Barbara TAG Info Sheet [PDF]

 Check back later for the UC Santa Cruz TAG Information Sheet.